Adjudication Meaning and Defination in law

 - The decision has to be binding with the option of an appeal.

-What does adjudication mean in insurance practices?
+What does this mean in insurance practices ?

-Why are some minors referred to as adjudicators?
+Why are some minors referred to as adjudicators ?

 In some cases, the term adjudicated refers to the children who are under the court’s jurisdiction due to the lack of a legal guardian.
 This particular meaning of this term is used very rarely.

-Any form of impartial decision making which follows a legal process and provides a decision along with the obligations for both the interested parties is referred to an adjudication.
+Any form of impartial decision making which follows a legal process and provides a decision along with the obligations for both the interested parties is referred to adjudication.